use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/faq/faq.md

    output systems for files, networking etc.

    Since the Wasm (a.k.a. `wasm32-unknown-unknown`) compilation target does not support Rust's standard library ink! authors cannot use it either for their own purposes.
-Instead the `contracts-pallet` tries to provide some common functionality that would otherwise be missing for common smart contract operations.
+Instead the `pallet-contracts` tries to provide some common functionality that would otherwise be missing for common smart contract operations.

 ### How do I hash a value?

-A number of crypto hashes are built into the [contracts-pallet](/how-it-works) and therefore very efficient to use.
+A number of crypto hashes are built into the [pallet-contracts](/how-it-works) and therefore very efficient to use.
 We currently support a handful of those, you can view the complete list [here](https://docs.rs/ink_env/4.0.0-beta/ink_env/hash/trait.CryptoHash.html).

-If you have the urgent need for another crypto hash you could introduce it through [Chain Extensions](/macros-attributes/chain-extension) or make a proposal to include it into the default set of the `contracts-pallet`.
+If you have the urgent need for another crypto hash you could introduce it through [Chain Extensions](/macros-attributes/chain-extension) or make a proposal to include it into the default set of the `pallet-contracts`.

 Using one of the built-in crypto hashes can be done as explained here:
 * [`self.env().hash_bytes()`](https://docs.rs/ink_env/4.0.0-beta/ink_env/fn.hash_bytes.html)